neilpeterson/github-pr-teams-notification/README.md

 - **github-pr-teams-notification** - Time trigger-based Azure Function that uses the GitHub pulls API to identify all pull requests that have a name that matches a filter value and that have been open for a pre-determined time.
 Once detected, the GitHub pull request diff API is used to get and format the pull request difff.
 This function then sends the notification to a Teams webhook.
 - **github-pr-teams-comment** - Webhook-based Azure Function that is engaged by the notification card.
 Once engaged, this function adds a comment to the pull request.

 In addition to the Azure Functions, this solution includes Azure Key Vault for storing sensitive application values, Azure Log Analytics workspace for storing solution logs.
-An Azure Monitor alert is also configured to send a notification email if function execution fails for any reason.
+An Azure Monitor alert is also configured to send a notification email if function execution fails.

 ## Configuration